 The golden objects study processes in several phases:

-- Maryse Blet-Lemarquand (research engineer, CNRS, IRAMAT Orléans) will observe them with a Scanning Electron Microscope (SEM; fig. 2) and realize chemical analysis of the elementary composition, requiring laser micro-ablations, invisible to the naked eye.
+- Maryse Blet-Lemarquand (research engineer, CNRS, IRAMAT Orléans) or Nicole Lockhoff (Research assistant; CEZ Archäometrie, Mannheim) will observe them with a Scanning Electron Microscope (SEM; fig. 2) and carry out chemical analysis of the elementary composition, requiring laser micro-ablations, invisible to the naked eye.

-- In the same time, all data about the objects (regarding the find spot, typochronological or technological aspects, analysis, pictures, drawings, etc.) are recorded in a database, shared between all members, but private during the project.
+- At the same time, all data about the objects (regarding the find spot, typo-chronological or technological aspects, analysis, pictures, drawings, etc.) are recorded in a database, shared between all members, but private during the project.

 - All these data will be treated, analyzed and discussed by all members, in the order to generating knowledge about La Tène cultures, people and craft.